olivomarco/azurearc-mi/azurearc-mi-vm.md

 You need a way to authenticate your application **transparently** by trusting the service that it runs on against your target.
 For instance, if your application is a simple application running on a VM and you need to connect the application to a DB, you need a way to get an identity from the VM, and spend it against your DB.

 In Azure terms, this is known as a [Managed Identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview).
-To simplify things, we won't make a distinction between System Assigned and User Assigned Managed Identities: let's just take for granted that, *inside* Azure, you can use a Managed Identity to do a zero-trust authentication between applications and the resources they use.
+To simplify things, we won't make a distinction between System Assigned and User Assigned Managed Identities: let's just take for granted that, *inside* Azure, you can use a Managed Identity to do a passwordless authentication between applications and the resources they use.

 ## Bringing Managed Identity to hybrid and multi-cloud